tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 For more information see [Engines](/docs/engines/).

 ## Example
-This is an example on adding a Boot2Docker host.
+This is an example of adding a Boot2Docker host.

 ### CLI